Unexpected Beauty--Traveling With Rain on Vacation

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

 On first thought, it surely can be a bummer when it rains on your plans, be it on vacation or a special event.
+Traveling in the rain isn't anyone's first choice.
 In our travels, we've learned to embrace the rain.
 It can create unplanned adventures and spark the imagination.

 We braved a torrent in San Gimignano, Italy (and later that day in Volterra) which impeded what would have normally been a gorgeous view of the Tuscan hillside from the town's towering walls.
 Yet, despite the weather we enjoyed the views of historic alleys, beckoning to us like glistening diamonds.
 We took respite from the rain and wind in a petite corner cafe, enjoying a glass of fine Tuscan wine.
 We laughed as we were welcomed in to shops, shaking off our umbrellas.

-In Florence, where we've been on numerous occasions, we've more than once stood at the edge of a museum's inner courtyard, watching rain play among statues or simply brighten centuries old stones.
+In Florence--where we've been on numerous occasions (it must be the draw of the gelato)--we've more than once stood at the edge of a museum's inner courtyard, watching rain play among statues or simply brighten centuries old stones.

 Can you imagine the original inhabitants dressed in the costumes of the day, pulling ornate dresses here and there, stepping gingerly with their satin and leather shoes to avoid puddles as they dealt with the rain coming down in the middle of their palazzo?
 Or more likely, they were tucked away in elegant suites upstairs as servants scurried to and fro, trying to access the upstairs while avoiding the rain.